carloslabra/pa-documentation/manual/post/post_toolbox.md

 Once converted, this *.p4p* file can be loaded into Particle-Analytics.

-#### **Converter: [LIGGHTS](http://www.cfdem.com/liggghts-open-source-discrete-element-method-particle-simulation-code) to P4post**
+#### Converter: [LIGGHTS](http://www.cfdem.com/liggghts-open-source-discrete-element-method-particle-simulation-code) to P4post

 ![Liggghts converter](img/liggghts_to_P4post.png)

 Users of [LIGGHTS](http://www.cfdem.com/liggghts-open-source-discrete-element-method-particle-simulation-code) who wish to visualize their data within Particle-Analytics, without any processing, can do so via this converter.
-Filenames for Particles, particle-to-particle contacts, and particle-to-wall contacts can be provided.
+Filenames for Particles, particle-to-particle contacts, and particle-to-geometry contacts can be provided.
 Additionally, geometry information can be provided.
 Once converted into a Particle-Analytics *.particles* (or *.particles.bin*) file, the file can be loaded into Particle-Analytics in Post-processor mode and visualized in a number of ways.